optimagic-dev/optimagic/docs/source/inference/bootstrap.rst

 .. autofunction:: get_results_table

+There is also a function to calculate only confidence intervals, given the estimates.
+The code of this function is an adjusted version of the code from Daniel Saxton's resample library (https://github.com/dsaxton/resample/).
+It has been adjusted to allow for multi-valued statistics as well as the additional confidence interval types "bc", "basic" and "normal".

+.. currentmodule:: estimagic.inference.bootstrap

+.. autofunction:: compute_ci

 Here is a jupyter notebook with an example on how to use the bootstrap library:

 .. toctree::